BradleyChatha/jcli/README.md

 1. Because all of the code is now inside of a single file, this also means that there is only a single module.

-    * So instead of `import jaster.cli, jaster.cli.binder, jcli` and so on, the only thing you can import now is `import jcli`.
+    * So instead of `import jcli, jcli.binder, jcli` and so on, the only thing you can import now is `import jcli`.

     * This means that the module also suffers from pollution, which can be pretty annoying especially in regards to the fact JIOC will be implicitly included as well.